Kaush1590/FUTURE_ML_02/README.md

 ## Churn Prediction System:
-<b>A machine learning application for predicting customer churn using historical behavioral and transactional data.</b>
+**A machine learning application for predicting customer churn using historical behavioral and transactional data.**

 The system provides churn probability scores at the customer level, supports both single and bulk predictions, and includes interactive dashboards for data exploration, model evaluation, and business decision support.
 It is designed to help organizations identify at-risk customers and optimize retention strategies.

-The models are trained using the <a href="https://www.kaggle.com/datasets/blastchar/telco-customer-churn">Telecom Customer Churn</a> dataset.
+**The models are trained using the <a href="https://www.kaggle.com/datasets/blastchar/telco-customer-churn">Telecom Customer Churn</a> dataset.**

 ## Problem Statement
 Customer churn leads to significant revenue loss and increased customer acquisition costs.